danielhaslam/Contoso_Sales_Analysis/README.md

 Overall, the consistently high churn suggests an over-reliance on acquisition over retention—an unsustainable strategy in e-commerce.
 Modest improvements in customer retention through targeted strategies could yield massive improvements in long-term revenue.

-### 3. Which products contribute most to these customer retention and revenue figures?
+### 3. Which products contribute most to these revenue figures?

 Now that some key insights into customer trends have been explored, we can perform similar analysis on how value is generated on a product-by-product basis.
 The queries here attempt to reveal what should be sold, rather than who should be sold to and how.
 As such, a view named `product_transaction_data` has been created to highlight sales by product - the SQL can be found [here](https://github.com/danielhaslam/Contoso_Sales_Analysis/blob/main/project_views/2_product_transation_data.sql).